 As the name suggests, rimfire ammunition contains the primer near the rim of its cartilage.
 In other words, the primer is inside a hollow rim, which is a continuation of the casing of the cartridge base.

-Due to this design, rimfire ammunition is less reliable than centerfire ammunition.
+Due to this design, centerfire and rimfire ammunition do have some differences - rimfire is less reliable than centerfire ammunition.
 To achieve rimfire accuracy, the pin strikes the rim to initiate ignition.

 For centerfire ammunition, the primer is located in the middle of it.
 The firing pin strikes the centre to ignite the gun powder of the cartridge.

 Centerfire vs rimfire, which is better?
 Centerfire guns are the preferred choice.
 They are supported by all sizes of firearms, are reliable, can be reloaded, are great for long distances, they do not malfunction, etc.

 Different Ignition Systems